 Moment #1: Seeing a Squirrel Monkey with its Baby

-We had just returned from a wonderfully grueling hike in the Tiskita Jungle, and were all very hot and sweaty, our muscles aching, but in the best way.
-We were sitting under an almond tree for some shade, listening to stories from Lisbeth (the owner of Tiskita) when all of a sudden from behind her in the distance, there was a rustling of leaves.
+We had just returned from a wonderfully grueling hike in the Tiskita Jungle and were all very hot and sweaty, our muscles aching, but in the best way.
+We were sitting under an almond tree for some shade, listening to stories from Lisbeth (the owner of Tiskita), when all of a sudden from behind her in the distance, there was a rustling of leaves.
 We realized it was a troop of squirrel monkeys right at the base of the trail near the lodge, swinging from branch to branch.
 We all ran to see them.
 I was able to take some amazing photos of the monkeys, including this one of a mother and her baby.

 Honorable Mention for Most Memorable Moment: Confrontation with a Crocodile

 While in Manual Antonio National Park, we heard through the grapevine of other visitors that there was a crocodile down by the beach.
-Guided by our excitement, rather, guided by our fear, a few of us in the group decided to hike ahead to see if could catch a glimpse of the large predator.
-When we reached the beautiful white sand shore, our hopes were lost as were informed the crocodile had swam to the other side of the beach.
-When all of a sudden, to our amazement, the crocodile came back – and turned directly toward our group.
+Guided by our excitement, rather, guided by our fear, a few of us in the group decided to hike ahead to see if we could catch a glimpse of the large predator.
+When we reached the beautiful white sand shore, our hopes were lost as we were informed the crocodile had swum to the other side of the beach.
+When all of a sudden, to our amazement, the crocodile came back—and turned directly toward our group.
 While running to safety (although I was told the crocodile would be rather slow and bulky on land), I swiftly snapped a great photo of our group looking at the crocodile.
 My heart was racing the whole time.